-

 ![Nieuw[er]Land](https://selj.net/wp-content/uploads/2018/06/img_1324.jpg?w=1024)

 We are at the very early stages of what could become our next great adventure: co-creating sustainable, collective living for ourselves and loved ones.
 Concretely, we are interested in applying for a tender to develop a self-built, circular social housing —right here, in Amsterdam Oost.
-Since this is wildly ambitious, we are aware we cannot Read more
+Since this is wildly ambitious, we are aware we cannot do it alone: we need your wisdom, inspiration and perhaps even participation!
+Could you take a few minutes to flex your network muscle?
+Think about who we should collaborate with, who may have the skills we need, or who is a great fit for the… Read more

 -